 Vital Signs is a conversation starter to be used by planners, policymakers, nonprofit leadership and grantmakers like the Community Foundation of Collier County to move us forward.
 When we created Vital Signs report in 2012, we were among the first to look at our regions’ indicators, our strengths and weaknesses, and base our grantmaking activities on realities supported by data.

 Today Vital Signs is an even more robust tool that provides the Community Foundation staff, its grantmaking committees, all civic leaders and the broader public with a tool to assess need in our community.
 Each year we update the indicators of community needs or Vital Signs by partnering with Hodges University, Johnson School of Business.
-We expect a new report on 2017 Vital Signs in October.

 Because of the value of the nonprofit sector and the donations on which the sector relies, The Philanthropy Outlook 2017 provides data and analysis for predicted year-to-year growth rates in U.S. philanthropy for the years 2015 and 2016.
 These trends include overall U.S. giving and giving by individuals/households, foundations, estates, and corporations.

 While the economic and financial sector has seen greater-than-normal economic volatility in recent years, the coming years are expected to be slightly more stable and optimistic:

 We are pleased to report a positive philanthropy outlook for the years 2017 and 2018, and we hope that you can use this information to make important decisions that benefit your organization.